Marcus Ulpius Eubiotus Leurus: Life

 He was suffect consul in one of the nundinia around the year 230.
 He is known entirely from inscriptions.

 He was the son of Marcus Ulpius Leurus and Flavia Habroea, natives of Hypata.
 Two of his sons are known: Marcus Ulpius Flavius Tisamenus, and Marcus Ulpius Pupienus Maximus.
-Based on the similarity of his youngest son's name to that of the ephemeral emperor Marcus Clodius Pupienus Maximus, John H. Oliver suggests he may have married Pupiena Sextia Paulina Cethegilla, the emperor Pupienus's daughter, a supposition later supported by Ronald Syme.
-Oliver admits that while "we cannot tell whether any relationship existed between the Athenian family and the emperor", still "the similarity of the name and the social rank of the Athenian family at least invite speculation on the subject."
+Based on the similarity of his youngest son's name to that of the ephemeral emperor Marcus Clodius Pupienus Maximus, John H. Oliver suggests he may have had some familial connection to the emperor, though he concedes that whether any such relationship existed will remain uncertain.
+The classicist Ronald Syme suggests that he may have married Pupiena Sextia Paulina Cethegilla, the emperor Pupienus's daughter.

 Portions of his cursus honorum are known from an inscription found in Athens praising his generosity during a time of famine.
 Leurus was eponymous archon of Athens for the term 229/230, and an agonothete of the Panathenaic Games.